skaija/susan-testing/Test/APIs/4-realtime-api/1-getting-started/index.md

 data from all around the Finland.

 ## Situation in other cities
-We don't have that much control over other cities and the data they provide but we have integrated data from Oulu for example, just to see how it behaves.
+We don't have much control over other cities and the data they provide but we have integrated data from Oulu for example, just to see how it behaves.